The DSDA first formed out of Opulent's personal demos page,

 a much broader scope (adding Heretic and Hexen) and more ambitious goals.

-Work officially began at the start of 2017 and is ongoing.
+Work officially began at the start of 2017, and this became the primary archive

 - Andy Olivera

-- Everyone in the discord, for various discussions
+- Everyone in the community, for various discussions